Underrout/callisto/README.md

 For detailed setup/usage instructions and feature descriptions have a look at [the wiki](https://github.com/Underrout/callisto/wiki).

+## License

+Callisto is licensed under the [MIT license](https://github.com/Underrout/callisto/blob/main/callisto/LICENSE).

+For specific parts of the project, other licenses may apply.
+Check the corresponding subdirectories and files.

 ## Features

 - Automated building and packaging of Super Mario World projects